-2. Christmas Cacti need light to bloom.
+2. Christmas cacti need light to bloom.
 According to Purdue University Extension Service, keeping your Christmas cactus plants in a sunny location indoors is the key to prolonged blooms.
 However, if you move them outside during the summer, you’ll have the most success in a partially shaded location, as too much direct light can burn the leaves.

 3. The Christmas cactus is native to Brazil.
 These epiphytes (a plant that grows on top of another plant non-parasitically) grow in the Brazilian rain forest, among tree branches, according to Clemson University Cooperative Extension.
 Since they are tropical plants, they thrive in humid conditions.

 4. Christmas cacti need their beauty sleep.
 The horticulture experts at the Cheyenne Botanic Gardens recommend setting your Christmas cactus in a room where you never turn the lights on at night.
 In order for the flower buds to set, Christmas cacti need 14 hours or more of continuous darkness per day.
-However, after the flower buds have set, Christmas cacti can withstand lights on at night.
+However, after the flower buds have set, Christmas cacti can withstand light at night.

 5. Unlike the other Christmas favorite, Poinsettia, Christmas cactus is not toxic to dogs and cats.
 Poinsettia is famously poisonous to dogs and cats.
 However, according to the ASPCA, if Fido or Fluffy nibbles on a Christmas cactus, she should not experience irritation or vomiting like she would from the sap of the Poinsettia.

-6. Christmas Cactus can live for 20 to 30 years.
+6. Christmas cactus can live for 20 to 30 years.
 Can you imagine passing a living, flowering plant on to your children or grandchildren?
 According to the Old Farmer’s Almanac, when properly cared for, Christmas cacti can live for 20 to 30 years.
 If you provide long nights starting around October 1st, you can force the Christmas cactus to bloom year after year.
-Cool night temperatures can also encourage it to bloom.
+Cool night temperatures also encourage it to bloom.

 7. Overwatering will kill Christmas cacti, but they like to be misted on a daily basis.
-A horticulturist at the Oregon State University Extension Service recommend only adding water to the soil that a Christmas cactus is planted in when the soil is dry to the touch.
+A horticulturist at the Oregon State University Extension Service recommends only adding water to the soil that a Christmas cactus is planted in when the soil is dry to the touch.
 Instead, gardening expert and radio host Walter Reeves, the Georgia Gardener, suggests misting the leaves of the Christmas cactus to maintain the desired level of humidity around the plant.